 Analysis done:

-In SEA (Keiser et al. 2007)(Keiser et al. 2007) sampling was done using “across logarithmic set size intervals in the range of 10 to 1,000 molecules” which resulted in set comparison sizes (A×B) ranging from 100 to 106.
+In SEA (Keiser et al. 2007) sampling was done using “across logarithmic set size intervals in the range of 10 to 1,000 molecules” which resulted in set comparison sizes (A×B) ranging from 100 to 106.
 In that paper there were no single ligand sets in the sampling process.
-However, the same statistical model was later used to predict the statistical significance of the score when a single ligand is checked vs. another set of ligands, which sometimes resulted in a comparison size less than 100 (Keiser et al. 2012) [add to bibliography].
+However, the same statistical model was later used to predict the statistical significance of the score when a single ligand is checked vs. another set of ligands, which sometimes resulted in a comparison size less than 100 (Keiser et al. 2012).
 Thus, we examined if the same results would be achieved when using set sizes ranging from 1 to 1,000 (using set size interval of 1).

-(Keiser et al. 2007)Using the data sampled, a mapping between A×B and Tc was calculated in order to replicated the sampling data produced by Keiser et al. when creating the SEA statistical model.
-[This is NOT active voice still.
-But fine.]
+In order to replicated the sampling data produced by (Keiser et al. 2007) when creating the SEA statistical model we calculated a mapping between A×B (= CS) and Tc.

 The results are shown in Figure 1:

-Figure 1 [Please add figure legends.
-Just like in papers.
-Also refer in the main text to the panels as Fig. 1A, Fig. 1B, etc. And mark the panels.]

-1
+Figure 1 Replicated sampling results.
+(A) Linear regression drawn in blue was fitted to the mean of the Tc scores sum plotted against CS (the number of calculations made).
+(B) Linear regression drawn in blue was fitted to the SD of the Tc scores sum plotted against CS.

-To the left is a plot showing the mean of Tc for each comparison size.
-When fitting a linear model to mean, the model has an R-squared value of 0.8421.
+Fig. 1A shows the mean of Tc for each comparison size.
+When fitting a linear model to mean, the model has an R-squared value of 0.8421 but a calculated mean square error (MSE) of 1.137e+08.

-To the right is a plot showing the standard deviation (SD) of Tc for each comparison size.
+Fig. 1B shows the standard deviation (SD) of Tc for each comparison size.

-When fitting a linear model to SD, the model has an R-squared value of 0.1325.
+When fitting a linear model to SD, the model has an R-squared value of 0.1325 and a calculated MSE of 5.179e+07.
 It is easy to see that trying to fit any model to that data would not produce usable results.
 (In the paper describing SEA [Keiser 2007?] a nonlinear fit was computed).
 [The plot shows multiple linear lines.
 Could you suggest why?
 I’m not sure these are in fact multiple linear lines, I can try and create a model as I’ve done for the comparison of a single ligand and plot those lines on the two graphs.]
 [I do see lines and do not understand your reply.
 It is fine if you simply point out the fact that there are lines, and say that we do not understand why.
 Maybe Saharon will.]

 Next, to tackle issues two and three, we examined the possibility that the data above corresponds to a mixture.
 Specifically, that the results of comparisons of the same size may differ based on the sizes of the sets used.
 For example, a comparison of size 400 can be obtained by comparing one ligand to a set of 400 ligands, as well as by comparing two sets of 20 ligands each.
 We propose that the results of the model are based on the size of the smaller of the two sets.
 To test this, the data was grouped based on the size of the smaller set of the two used for the comparison.